mschot/expressjs-upload-example/README.md

 - Stream-based CSV parsing for memory efficiency
 - Unit and integration tests

-## Architecture

-1. File uploaded via POST `/upload`
-2. File validated (CSV, max 5MB by default can be changed in config)
-3. Upload ID generated and returned immediately
-4. Background processing starts:
-   - CSV parsed using streams
-   - Email validation for each record (max 5 concurrent)
-   - Progress tracked in memory with Redis as backup
-5. Status available via GET `/status/:uploadId`

 ## Requirements
 - Docker with the compose plugin (not docker-compose)
 - Node 20+ if running tests/lint locally